-Registration for Wintersession 2013 begins October 17, 2012.
-All admitted students are eligible to register and registration continues until the first day of classes.
-The maximum course load during the Wintersession term is eight credit hours at the undergraduate level and six credit hours at the graduate level.
+Advance registration for Wintersession 2021-22 begins Wednesday, October 13 and continues until the last day of the Late Registration period.
+The maximum course load during the Wintersession term is 8 credit hours.

 Albany Undergraduate Student

 Current University at Albany students must follow the Advance Registration reporting schedule.
 This schedule applies to both spring and winter registration.
 Students may register at or after their appointed time, on the first day of classes, or may late register.

 To register, you must first contact your advisor.
 Your advisor will provide you with authorization (Winter AVN) to register for Wintersession.
 All Albany students must register via MyUAlbany.
 Once registered for classes, Student Accounts will bill you at a later date.

 Visiting Undergraduate Student (College or High School)

 All visiting students, students that attend a college other than Albany or who are high school seniors, will be admitted and registered in classes by the Office of General Studies and Summer Sessions.

 Upon receipt of your application, the Office of General Studies and Summer Sessions will admit you and enroll you in the course(s) you have listed provided you are eligible, no restrictions have been placed on the course(s), and the course(s) have not been closed or cancelled.

 You will receive by email a confirmation of your schedule, or details as to why you could not be registered for requested course(s).
 You will also receive instructions for using MyUAlbany, the University’s web-based registration system.

 If you are a visiting college student, it is your responsibility to discuss desired course(s) with your advisor at your home school to be sure that all prerequisites for the course(s) have been met and that the course(s) will transfer back to your school.
 To register for the Wintersession term, either apply online or complete and submit the Nondegree Registration Application as a scanned email attachment to [email protected].